Virtually anytime you hop on Google to do a search, you’re going to see at least one paid advertisement.

 We’re only scratching the surface when you compare SEO and PPC.

-If you’re looking for me to definitively declare which is better for your business, I have to disappoint you.
+If you’re looking for someone to definitively declare which is better for your business, we have to disappoint you.

 Both approaches have unique strengths and require leveraging experienced professionals.